AmigoDaLua/Book-Rex/README.md

 # BookRex: my CS50's final project
-BookRex is a web application that collects reading recommendations from users:
+**BookRex** is a web application that collects reading recommendations from users.
 Anyone can submit their book recommendations, contributing to spread the word around.

 ## The app
-All this started some 4 months ago: I was looking for a way to become a software developer so I've started Harvard's CS50 via Fundação Estudar.
+All this started some 4 months ago: I was looking for a way to become a software developer so I've started **Harvard's CS50** via Fundação Estudar.
 Until this year (2022), I just had some basic notions of HTML, CSS and Python that I'd learned for fun through the years.
 But, how I said, I was looking for real, solid knowledge.